zicofish/GenoGuard/README.md

 More explanation about the format can be found in the code.

 # GenoGuard
-To test GenoGuard on encrypting and decrypting a genome sequence, simply run the python code `honey_encryption.GenoGuard.py`, which is the implementation of honey encryption with the proposed DTE models on genomic data:
+To test GenoGuard on encrypting and decrypting a genome sequence, simply run the python code `honey_encryption/GenoGuard.py`, which is the implementation of honey encryption with the proposed DTE models on genomic data:

 `python GenoGuard.py`

-# Inference
+# Inference of hidden SNVs
-All other codes are just auxiliary for conducting the experiments and producing figures in the paper.
-It is hard and tiring to comment them.
-Yup, they are not important.
-But if you are indeed so ambitious to conduct those experiments by yourself, please contact me (zhicong.huang@epfl.ch).
-Let's discuss.
+The pipeline for our experiment of inference attack is described as follows.

+To produce data with hidden SNVs, run the function `hideSNVs` in the code `dat/dataConverter.py` :

+`python dataConverter.py`

+To predict the hidden SNVs with the recombination model, run the code `inf/inference.py`:

+`python inference.py`

+Of course, you can predict the hidden SNVs with other models, which is a simple extension I have not implemented in the current version.
+But you can find instructions on how to do this in `inference.py`.

+# Contact
+Zhicong Huang (zhicong.huang@epfl.ch)